 Success is a slippery thing to catch hold of.
 When you say successful, most people think first of how much money someone makes.
 Money and success are not synonymous.
-Think about all those famous people, actors and musicians, that had the fame and the money but their life still ended up a disaster.
+Think about all those famous people, actors, and musicians, that had the fame and the money but their life still ended up a disaster.

-A few readers have responded to some past counselorssoapbox.com posts about success by telling me they did not care about being success because they were not all about money.
-In my thinking money and success are not the same thing, but for some people the thinking link between these two ideas is so strong they equate pursuing a goal other than money as not wanting to be “successful.”
+A few readers have responded to some past counselorssoapbox.com posts about success by telling me they did not care about being a success because they were not all about money.
+In my thinking money and success are not the same thing, but for some people, the thinking link between these two ideas is so strong they equate pursuing a goal other than money as not wanting to be “successful.”
 Some folks just can’t imagine being successful without having a pile of money.
 That seems sad to me.

 People who live a good life, they are successful in my book.
 People who only have money and fame, eventually that goes away.
 It may come as a surprise to those who say they are not about money, that people who live a good life and have a proper relationship with money do not have to live in poverty to be a good person.

 Below are some ways to tell if you are living a successful life that is not dependent on how much you have in the bank or how many followers you have.
-Living a life of purpose and fulfilment is the best form of successes to my way of thinking.
+Living a life of purpose and fulfillment is the best form of successes to my way of thinking.

 How many of these ways are you successful?

 You have good social skills – you get along with people